John Gregson: Later career

-Gregson's film career faded after ten good years from 1952–1962.
+Gregson's film career faded after ten good years from 1952 to 1962.
 He was one of many leading men and women of the 1950s (the others including Kenneth More, Richard Todd, Patrick Holt, Michael Craig, Sylvia Syms and Muriel Pavlow) who struggled to maintain their status as leads beyond the early 1960s.
 From 1963 onwards, Gregson never played another leading film role.

 Gregson also worked on TV.
 In Ivor Brown's BBC TV play William's Other Anne he played William Shakespeare revisiting his first girlfriend Anne Whateley.
 TV work became increasingly important to him from the mid-60s.
 He starred as Commander George Gideon in the 26 episodes of the series Gideon's Way (1964–66) (known as Gideon C.I.D. in America).
 He also appeared in The Saint with Roger Moore and a popular comedy adventure series with Shirley MacLaine, Shirley's World.
 He took over from Kenneth More in long-running TV adverts for coffee on British television.
-Gregson appeared in It's the Geography That Counts, the last play at the St James's Theatre before its closure in 1957.
+Gregson appeared in It's the Geography That Counts, the last play at the St James's Theatre before its closure and demolition in 1957.

 Death

 In January 1975, Gregson died suddenly from a heart attack near Porlock Weir, Somerset, aged 55, whilst on holiday, walking on the path to St. Beuno's Church, Culbone.
 He left a widow, Thea Gregory, and six children.

 Gregson's final television role was in the Southern Television serial Dangerous Knowledge, which was broadcast posthumously in 1976.
 His body was interred at Sunbury Cemetery, Sunbury-on-Thames, Surrey near his family home at Creek House, Chertsey Road, Shepperton.
-He left £42,628 and died intestate.
+He left £64,917 and died intestate.